TawalMc/tawaldevuniverse.hashnode.dev/cldr3hwu8000609mi52pz7jem.md

         You can understand that I chose T3 Stack. **At the end of the project, I'll share my feelings after using this stack.**

 There is another choice I need to do: the deployment platform.
-As I have't finished or have a eta version yet, I haven't made my choice yet.
+As I haven't finished or have a beta version yet, I haven't made my choice yet.
 But I'm thinking between: [fly.io](https://fly.io/), [render](https://render.com/) and [vercel](https://vercel.com/).

 We are athe end of this article, in my next article I'll share some tricks that I'm using with this stack.